Publishing Guide

 What This Guide Covers

-How the JCR 2026 Impact Factor Is Calculated
+How the Newest Impact Factor Is Calculated

 What counts as a citable article is also defined by Clarivate, and the definition matters.
 Original research articles and reviews count.
 Editorials, letters, corrections, and other brief communications do not, in most cases, unless a journal chooses to designate them differently.
 The denominator is therefore smaller than the total article output of the journal.
 A journal that publishes a lot of editorials and correspondence is not penalized in the way you might expect from a naive reading of the formula.